-The top wick has a short seam that must align with the short side of the top snout.
-The angled edge of the wick must closely follow the edge of the window without encroaching on the optical path (see FIGURE 9-3 (p.
-37)).
-The bottom wick is installed in a similar manner, except the long seam should align with the long side of the bottom snout.
-Once in place, the wicks should fit snugly over the cylindrical part of the snout without any creases or wrinkles.
+The top wick has a short seam which has to be aligned with the short side of the top snout.
+The angled edge of the wick must closely follow the edge of the window without encroaching on the optical path (see FIGURE 9-3).
+The bottom wick is installed in a similar manner, except the long seam should be aligned with the long side of the bottom snout.
+Once in place, the wicks should

-The wicks are constructed with UV-resistant fabric and should function over long time periods.
+The wicks are constructed with a UV-resistant fabric and should function over long time periods.
 Nevertheless, they should be inspected periodically.
 Check for contamination from dust, pollen, pitch or other debris.
 If needed, wash them in warm water with mild detergent or replace them.
-When performing the zero-and-span procedure, the wicks should be removed before installing the zero-and-span shroud.
+When performing the zeroand-span procedure, the wicks should be removed before installing the zeroand-span shroud.

 Remove the wicks during the winter.
 The wicks will accumulate snow or freezing rain, resulting in blockage of the optical path.
-Along with the wicks, controlling the heaters in the snouts is another method to consider in preventing data loss during precipitation and condensation events.
-The heaters can be controlled statically using the Setup window in ECMon or dynamically using a data logger (see EC100Configure() instruction (p.
-51) for more details).
+Besides the wicks, controlling the heaters in the snouts is another method the user may consider in preventing data loss during precipitation and condensation events.
+The heaters can be controlled statically using the Setup window in ECMon or dynamically using a datalogger (see Section 10.3, EC100Configure() Instruction (p.
+41), for more details).